Overview of Operating Expense Example

 It is important that a control system is implemented for operating expenses to ensure that there is no wastage.
 The adequacy of these control systems is checked when an internal audit is carried out.
 Hence, internal audit should be regularly carried out by the enterprise.
 While carrying out an audit of operating expenses, it should be seen that proper invoices are maintained.
 There should be a proper approval process for expenses.
 It is a good practice to carry out surprise audits of operating expenses from time to time.
 Care should be taken that expenses are not paid to fictitious vendors.

 This is a guide to the Operating Expense Example.
-Here we discuss the overview and example of Operating Expense with detail explanation.
+Here we discuss the overview and example of Operating Expense with detailed explanation.
 You can also go through our other suggested articles to learn more –